ObjectBoxPC/olq/README.md

 ## Rust

-This posed a challenge because the format string to `print!` and related macros must be a string literal, which means that a format string cannot be its own argument as in other languages.
-The solution is admittedly not original, as it is adapted from a [submission to Programming-Idioms.org](https://www.programming-idioms.org/idiom/182/quine-program/4063/rust), originally added by r0t0m0l0t0v.
+The program is compatible with Rust 1.0.

+A previous version of the program is adapted from a [submission to Programming-Idioms.org](https://www.programming-idioms.org/idiom/182/quine-program/4063/rust), originally added by r0t0m0l0t0v.
+That code is available under [Creative Commons Attribution-ShareAlike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/) (a copy is available in `LICENSE-Rust.txt`), as it is derived from code that uses that license.

 ## Scheme